Skip to main content

 Improving VA Services

-Since initial details first emerged, I was strongly supportive of the investigation into inappropriate and dishonest scheduling practices at VA facilities across the country.
-I raised questions to the Secretary of the VA about the Roudebush VA Medical Center in Indianapolis, not out of suspicion but because I wanted to ensure that Hoosier veterans were receiving the care they need.
+Since initial details first emerged, I have been strongly supportive of the investigation into inappropriate and dishonest scheduling practices at VA facilities across the country.
+I raised questions with the Secretary of the VA about the Roudebush VA Medical Center in Indianapolis, not out of suspicion, but because I wanted to ensure that Hoosier veterans were receiving the care they need.
 While I supported legislation to enable veterans to pursue care outside of the VA when faced with long wait times, I believe it warrants strong oversight to ensure that veterans receive the level of care they deserve.

 Assisting Unemployed Veterans

-Over the last several years, veterans returning from Iraq and Afghanistan have been demonstrating the wide array of unique qualifications they bring to the workplace, resulting in a significant drop in unemployment.
-Despite this progress, the veterans unemployment rate remains far too high.
-More needs to be done to help veterans translate the skills and leadership experience gained in the military to civilian jobs.
+Over the last several years, veterans returning from Iraq and Afghanistan have demonstrated the wide array of unique qualifications they bring to the workplace, resulting in a significant drop in unemployment.
+Despite this progress, the veterans' unemployment rate remains far too high.
+More needs to be done to help veterans translate the skills and leadership experience gained in the military into civilian jobs.

 Improving G.I.
 Benefits